sushmavankayala/data-512-homework_4/README.md

 ## Project Goal

-This project aims to investigate the effects of wildfires on Stockton, CA. We will specifically analyze different features of wildfires like total acreas burnt, disatnce from city, etc. We combine with information with Air Quality Index (AQI) estimates and analyse the impact over the last 60 years.
+This project aims to investigate the effects of wildfires on Stockton, CA. We will specifically analyze different features of wildfires like total acreas burnt, disatnce from city, etc. We combine this information with Air Quality Index (AQI) estimates and analyse the impact over the last 60 years.
 Additionally, we seek to enhance reproducibility and develop professional skills necessary for conducting data-driven analyses, as part of the Autumn 2024 DATA 512 course at the University of Washington.

 ## License